 Ensure that each thread or task handles all exceptions that can arise during its activation and execution and provide appropriate notification upon termination to interested other threads.

 Use the Thread.setUncaughtExceptionHandler() method to handle unexpected exceptions of the thread that are instances of the restricted class.

-If using the class ThreadGroup, use the ThreadGroup.setDefaultUncaughtExceptionHandler() method to handle unexpected exceptions raised in threads of a group.

 6.63 Lock protocol errors [CGM]